Rockingham Distracted Driving Accident Lawyers

 Distracted driving is incredibly common in and around Rockingham, North Carolina.
 The reality is that there are various types of distractions that can occur behind the wheel.
-This can include distractions caused by phones and other electronics as well as distractions caused by other people in the vehicle.
-At Price Petho & Associates P.L.L.C., our team is here to help if you need a Rockingham distracted driving accident attorney.
-We have extensive resources at our disposal, and we know what it takes to help clients recover the compensation they are entitled to.
-Let us get started on your case immediately.
+This can include distractions caused by phones and other electronics, as well as distractions caused by other people in the vehicle.
+Distracted driving also includes drunk driving and driver fatigue because those drivers are not focused 100% on their driving.

 - Browsing the Internet or email on a phone